Listen to this article

 We 'll tell you here.

-As you may already know, the highest quality olive oil is extra virgin, considered superior because it is theoretically obtained from the best olives and solely by mechanical means, achieving an oil with excellent organoleptic and valuable properties to our health.
+As you may already know, the highest quality olive oil is Extra Virgin Olive Oil (EVOO), considered superior because it is theoretically obtained from the best olives and solely by mechanical means, achieving an oil with excellent organoleptic and valuable benefits to our health.

 But not all olive oils approved for human consumption are extra virgin.